GDPR-Compliance-Checklist-Steps-and-Tools-To-Conquer-Data_Privacy_blog_featured_image.png

 Purpose limitation

 Ensure that the data you collect is directly related to your business objectives and is not used for unintended purposes.
-To process orders, an e-commerce website may collect customer names, addresses, and payment information.
+For example, to process orders, an eCommerce website may collect customer names, addresses, and payment information.
 This data should not be used for targeted advertising without the customer’s consent.

 Data minimization